JEE Advanced

 ST-PwD938

-A candidate can attempt JEE (Advanced) a maximum of two times in consecutive years.
-Therefore, candidates who appeared in JEE (Advanced) 2022 for the first time are also eligible.
+A candidate can attempt JEE (Advanced) a maximum of two times in two consecutive years.

-• A candidate should have appeared for the Class XII (or equivalent) examination for the first time in all the subjects in either 2022 or 2023 with Physics, Chemistry and Mathematics as compulsory subjects.
+• Candidates must have appeared for the Class XII (or equivalent) examination for the first time in either 2025 or 2026, with Physics, Chemistry, and Mathematics as compulsory subjects.

-• The candidates whose admission at IITs was cancelled after joining any IIT are also NOT eligible.
+• Candidates whose admission to an IIT was cancelled after joining are also NOT eligible.

-• Candidates who have been admitted to a preparatory course in any of the IITs for the first time in 2022 can appear in JEE (Advanced) 2023.
+• Exceptions: Candidates admitted to a preparatory course in an IIT for the first time in 2025 are eligible.

-• The candidates who were allocated a seat in an IIT through JoSAA 2022 but (i) did not report online or at any reporting centre, OR (ii) withdrew before the last round of seat allotment, OR (iii) had their seat cancelled (for whatever reason) before the last round of seat allotment for IITs, are eligible.
+• Candidates who were allocated a seat in an IIT through JoSAA 2025 but did not report, withdrew before the last round, or had their seat cancelled before the last round are eligible.

 Syllabus